eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 2. Handling collisions
 3. Resizing the table

-Python dictionary hash tables use an array to store items.
-It uses open addressing for conflict resolution.
+Python dictionary hash tables use an array to store items and open addressing for conflict resolution.

-Python optimizes hash tables into contained hash tables and split tables.
-For simplicity, I'll focus on the contained tables.
+Python optimizes hash tables into combined hash tables and split tables.
+For simplicity, I'll focus on the combined tables.

+In a combined table, the hash table has two arrays: one is the entries array, this doesn't change as the table is resized.
+The other is the array that acts as the hash table, this contains nodes that give the index of the entry in the entries array.

-A combined hash table has three kinds of slots:
+A combined hash table has three kinds of slots in the hash table:

 1. Unused.
 This doesn't hold a key value pair now and never has.
 2. Active.
 Holds an active key value pair.